johnvicencio/XMLCrud/README.md

 2. A terminal window will show a menu for selection.
 3. Follow the instructions on the screen to perform various CRUD operations.
 4. Press 0 to exit the application.

+## Use Cases That Can Be Applied to Other GUIs Besides Command Line Apps (Web, Mobile, Desktop)
+- Web Application: Create a blog page with an Id, Title, and Body fields.
+Store the content in a database (XML, JSON, or more robust databases such as MySQL or MS SQL Server).
+Now, you can display, create, update, and delete blog articles.
+- Web API Application: Create an API version of the above example (a headless Blog CMS, perhaps).
+- Mobile Application: Create an iOS or Android GUI interface that utilizes an API to manage blog articles.
+- Desktop Application: Develop a Windows or Mac version of a Blog Manager that uses an API version for handling CRUD backend operations. application: Create a Windows or Mac version as a Blog Manager that uses an API version for handling the backend opoerations of the CRUD
+- Chatbot application: Create a chatbot interface that allows users to query and manage blog articles using a conversational interface.
+The chatbot can use an API to communicate with the backend system that manages the blog content.
+- Voice assistant application: Create a voice assistant application that allows users to interact with blog articles using voice commands.
+For example, users can ask the voice assistant to read a blog post, create a new post, or update an existing post.
+- Smartwatch application: Create a smartwatch application that displays the latest blog articles and allows users to read, save, and share them.
+The smartwatch can use an API to fetch the latest content from the backend system.
+- Augmented reality (AR) application: Create an AR application that overlays information about blog articles onto real-world objects.
+For example, users can point their smartphone camera at a poster or a magazine and see related blog posts displayed on their screen.
+- Virtual reality (VR) application: Create a VR application that allows users to immerse themselves in the blog content.
+For example, users can explore a virtual environment that showcases blog articles in an interactive and engaging way.